 The symptom mostly observed in patients of Osteosarcoma is pain.
 Patients feel high pain in the affected area.
 However symptoms of the Osteosarcoma may vary with respect to the size of the tumor and the position inside the body.
 Swelling and tenderness may also be seen in the cancerous area as a symptom if affected area is joints or near joints.

 If not diagnosed properly this pain may be taken as to be some common muscle or joint pain.
 At the same tome many other problems may have same symptoms as mentioned above.
 But if the patient has some persistent pain in bone which increases at night, then a visit to doctor is must as early as possible.

-The true cause of Osteosarcoma is still unknown.
+The true cause is still unknown.
 Scientists are failed to discover the root cause of Osteosarcoma.
 However the studies show that Osteosarcoma mainly develops if any part of body is radiated.
 Some genetic changes or genetic diseases like Paget’s disease, which causes the bones to be enlarged or misshapen, can also be associated with the cause of Osteosarcoma.

 Normally Osteosarcoma is diagnosed when cancer makes bones so weak that these cannot even bear a minor fall and are broken.
 When the doctor doubts of bone cancer he immediately may refer the patient to the specialist to perform some tests and treatment.

 The diagnosis of Osteosarcoma is usually done using following tests: